josejhkim/tp/docs/DeveloperGuide.md

 **Extensions:**

 2a. **Missing Required Details**
-   2a1.
+- 2a1.
 If the user omits the table ID or capacity, WeddingHero displays an error message indicating that both parameters are required.
-   2a2.
+- 2a2.
 WeddingHero prompts the user to re-enter the command with the correct format.
-   2a3.
+- 2a3.
 Once the correct input is provided, the process resumes at step 3.

 2b. **Invalid Capacity**
-   2b1.
+- 2b1.
 If the user enters an invalid capacity (e.g. a non-numeric value or a negative number), WeddingHero displays an error message specifying that the capacity must be a positive integer.
-   2b2.
+- 2b2.
 WeddingHero prompts the user to re-enter the command with a valid capacity (e.g. positive numeric number).
-   2b3.
+- 2b3.
 Once a valid capacity is provided, the process resumes at step 3.

 2c. **Duplicate Table ID**
-   2c1.
+- 2c1.
 If a table with the provided table ID already exists in the current wedding layout, WeddingHero notifies the user of the duplicate.
-   2c2.
+- 2c2.
 WeddingHero prompts the user to enter a new unique table ID.
-   2c3.
+- 2c3.
 If a new, unique table ID is provided, the process resumes at step 3; if the user cancels, the use case ends.

 ---

-### Use case: Delete a table
+### UC7: Delete a table

 **Preconditions:**
 - A wedding has been created.
 - A wedding has been set as the active wedding in WeddingHero.
+- The table to be deleted is created

 **MSS**